derektypist/heat-map/README.md

 Year from 1753 to 2015.
 Month from 1 to 12.

+Colors for legend.

+* If variance is -2 or less, set the color to blue
+* If variance is greater than -2, but no more than -1, set the color to deepskyblue
+* If variance is greater than -1, but no more than 0, set the color to white
+* If variance is greater than 0, but no more than 1, set the color to yellow
+* If variance is greater than 1, but no more than 2, set the color to orange
+* If variance is greater than 2, but no more than 3, set the color to orangered
+* If variance is greater than 3, set the color to red

 [Wireframes](wireframes/wireframe-heat-map) are provided.

 ## Features

 Hovering over an area gives more information about the area.
-If there was time, can extend to later years.
+It has a legend of colors according to variances.
+If there was time, can have a wider range of colors.

 ## Technologies